GoogleCloudPlatform/policyscanner/README.md

 combine it with the provided actions.

-There also exist pre-built pipelines which can be found in com.google.cloud.security.scanner.pipelines.
+There also exist pre-built pipelines which can be found in `com.google.cloud.security.scanner.pipelines`.
 To use the built-in pipelines, you have to modify the hardcoded bucket and organization IDs parameters in the servlets that use these pipelines.
 The servlets are located in com.google.cloud.security.scanner.testing.
 There are two pipelines that are provided:
-- LiveStateChecker: This compares the policies of all the projects in your organization with their checked-in counterparts in Google Cloud Storage and writes the output, which consists of all the discrepancies, in a file called "checkedStateOutputMessages.txt-00000-of-00001" in the root of the bucket specified in the code.
+- `LiveStateChecker`: This compares the policies of all the projects in your organization with their checked-in counterparts in GCS and writes the output, which consists of all the discrepancies, in a file called `checkedStateOutputMessages.txt-00000-of-00001` in the root of the bucket specified in the code.
-- DesiredStateEnforcer: This compares the policies of all the projects in your organization with their checked-in counterparts in Google Cloud Storage and automatically fixes the policy of the project to the one specified in repository in Google Cloud Storage.
+- `DesiredStateEnforcer`: This compares the policies of all the projects in your organization with their checked-in counterparts in GCS and automatically fixes the policy of the project to the one specified in repository in Google Cloud Storage.
-  Additionally, a log of all the policies changed is written to a file called "checkedStateOutputMessages.txt-00000-of-00001" in the root of the bucket specified in the code.
+  Additionally, a log of all the policies changed is written to a file called `checkedStateOutputMessages.txt-00000-of-00001` in the root of the bucket specified in the code.

-Once you have made the desired changes, make sure that the App Engine configuration file in src/main/webapp/WEB-INF/appengine-web.xml reflects the project ID for the project you wish to deploy the scanner under.
+Once you have made the desired changes, make sure that the App Engine configuration file in `src/main/webapp/WEB-INF/appengine-web.xml` reflects the project ID for the project you wish to deploy the scanner under.
-Additionally, make sure all the URL routing is setup in src/main/webapp/WEB-INF/web.xml.
+Additionally, make sure all the URL routing is setup in `src/main/webapp/WEB-INF/web.xml`.
 There are some sample routes that you can use to write your own.
-The file src/main/webapp/WEB-INF/cron.xml contains the cron job description which describes how often your job is supposed to run.
+The file `src/main/webapp/WEB-INF/cron.xml` contains the cron job description which describes how often your job is supposed to run.
 You can configure it to hit your desired URL endpoints at regular intervals.